jap1968/planetary-turbine/README.md

 These are a specific type of VAWT with a particularity: They need to be orientated accordingly to the direction of the wind.
 One of the main advantages of other types of vertical axis wind turbines is they are omnidirectional.
 They can work indistictly with the wind coming from any direction.
 Instead, this type of turbine do orient its blades so they can capture the most wind energy for every position.
 The mechanism is very similar to the sails orientation in the case of sailing boats.

-Despite being a design that is many years old (*), you can hardly see models of this type in operation, and the existing documentation is very scarce.
+Despite being a design that is many years old[^1], you can hardly see models of this type in operation, and the existing documentation is very scarce.
 Probably the reason for the limited commercial success was due to the mechanical complexity as well as the appearance of other much simpler turbine models.

-(*) There are one [patent](https://patentimages.storage.googleapis.com/b7/3d/aa/9234e118906a28/US16616.pdf) as old as from 1857 referring to this type of turbine.
+[^1]: There are one [patent](https://patentimages.storage.googleapis.com/b7/3d/aa/9234e118906a28/US16616.pdf) as old as from 1857 referring to this type of turbine.

 ## The name